Tuesday, April 30, 2019

 As summer rolls around in Bloomington, the days are about to get sunnier and hotter.
 Thankfully, you can beat the heat by staying near the water.
 If you're looking for fun specifically for kids, check out our summer fun recommendations for families!

-Whether you're looking for a party on a pontoon boat, a day spent speeding around with a tube tied to the back, or some fun on jet skis, Lake Monroe Boat Rental at Paynetown State Recreation Area and Paradise Boat Rental at Fairfax State Recreation Area have just what you're looking for.
+Whether you're looking for a party on a pontoon boat, a day spent speeding around with a tube tied to the back, or some fun on jet skis, Lake Monroe Boat Rental at Paynetown State Recreation Area and Paradise Rental Boats at Fairfax State Recreation Area have just what you're looking for.
 If you're looking to fish, bring your tackle box and try your hand at catching some of the largemouth bass or walleye that call Monroe Lake home.

 Griffy Lake Boathouse

 Smaller than Monroe Lake, Griffy Lake is a popular spot for families who want to canoe and kayak in a lake where no motorized vehicles or swimming is allowed.
 Rent kayaks and canoes by the hour, or bring your own boat and fish around the scenic preserve.
 Check out Griffy's page for special events, like family night paddles and glow paddles around the lake after sunset.

 Lake Lemon is an incredibly popular spot for fishing, so bring your boat and come on down!
 The scenic lake is further away from the hustle and bustle of campus life, so it's the perfect place to head if you're looking to canoe or kayak in peace and quiet.
 Make sure to purchase a fishing or boating license from the DNR if you plan on doing either.